5 Factors That Make a Good Credit Score (And How to Improve Yours)

 The FICO® Score is a specific type of credit score.
 In fact, it's the most widely used credit score in the financial industry.
 (FICO stands for the Fair Isaac Cooperation, a company that uses a worldwide network of partners to help banks tell how likely a customer is to pay their credit obligations.)

-If your credit score is low, you have less of a chance of getting approved for a car, home or other type of loan.
+If your credit score is low, you have less of a chance of getting approved for a mortgage, car loan or other type of loan.
 On the other hand, people with higher credit scores are considered lower risk — and therefore more likely to get better loan terms and interest rates than people with low scores.

 What Credit Score Do You Need to Buy a House?